 The new Hermes Cape Cod Grandes Heures (refs.
-036599WW00 & 036600WW00) watch offers a Swiss made automatic movement with a really nice complication module that regularly proves that tempus does indeed fugit.
+036599WW00 & 036600WW00) offers a Swiss-made automatic movement with a nice complication module that regularly proves that tempus does indeed fugit.

-Inside the compact body is hidden an unspecified Swiss made automatic movement with a special module (as far as I understand, it’s a relatively simple system of a series of gear wheels of oval shape) that, at given intervals, increases the angular velocity of both the hour and minute hands.
-Frankly, the complication looks a bit strange, since, even when moving at double speed, the minute hand still doesn’t move fast enough for the changes in speed become really entertaining to look at.
+Inside the compact body is hidden an unspecified Swiss-made automatic movement with a special module (as far as I understand, it’s a relatively simple system of a series of gear wheels of oval shape) that, at given intervals, increases the angular velocity of both the hour and minute hands.
+Frankly, the complication looks a bit strange, since, even when moving at double speed, the minute hand still doesn’t move fast enough for the changes in speed to become entertaining to look at.

-Also, as far as I understand, the movement also features a dead beat second hand module that makes the central second hand jump one time per second: just like the same indicator on a normal quartz watch does.
-Although some watchmaking brands invest a great deal of effort in making the movement of the pointer as fluid as technically possible, the dead beat complication seems to be gradually coming back: just check out this beautiful Gronefeld One Hertz Platinum and a more classic-looking Arnold & Son True Beat 88!
+Also, as far as I understand, the movement also features a dead beat seconds hand module that makes the central seconds hand jump one time per second: just like the same indicator on a normal quartz watch does.
+Although some brands invest a great deal of effort in making the movement of the pointer as fluid as technically possible, the dead beat complication is gradually coming back: just check out the beautiful Gronefeld One Hertz Platinum and a more classic-looking Arnold & Son True Beat 88!

-The Hermes Cape Cod Grandes Heures comes in two versions of its striped dial: one silvered and one in anthracite, and with a choice of three hour display variations with the stylized Arabic numerals grouped together in different fashion like 8-10-12, 10-12-2 (pictured,) and 1-3-5.
+The Hermes Cape Cod Grandes Heures comes in two versions of its striped dial: one silvered and one in anthracite, and with a choice of three “hours” display variations with the stylized Arabic numerals grouped in a different fashion like 8-10-12, 10-12-2 (pictured,) and 1-3-5.

 Pricing is not yet specified, but it will possibly be somewhere in the €5000 and €10,000 range*.

 See also: Hermes Cape Cod Tonneau Bleu de Malte